 How has the racism you’ve experienced impacted you physically and mentally?

 Racial bullying has left me suffering from anxiety, panic attacks, worry, and depression which I now take medication for.
 Racial trauma contributed to the demise of my marriage.
-Racism towards black nurses is real and hurtful when white colleagues try to tell you that you’re making things up, it's just a perception or accuses us of being too sensitive.
-It's not nice to be denied opportunities, targeted, profiles and bullied due to negative stereotypes about Black Nurses and BAME people as a group.
-This is our lived experience and affects us every single day.
+Racism towards black nurses is real and hurtful when white colleagues try to tell you that you’re making things up, "it's just a perception", or accuse us of being too sensitive.
+It's not nice to be denied opportunities, targeted, profiled and bullied due to negative stereotypes about Black Nurses and BAME people as a group.
+This is our lived experience and it affects us every single day.

 How did E4BN help you with your case and what was the outcome?